TypeScript Null

 Null is used to explicitly indicate that a variable has been set to no value, typically by intentional assignment.
 On the other hand, undefined means that a variable has been declared but not assigned a value.
 It is often the default value assigned to variables before an actual assignment is made.

 TypeScript treats null and undefined as distinct types.
 By default, when strictNullChecks is enabled, null and undefined can only be assigned to their respective types.
 Null can be assigned to variables of type null or any, while undefined can be assigned to variables of type undefined or any.
-This strict separation of null and undefined types allows for a more precise expression of intent and can help catch potential errors during compilation.

-How to handle undefined values in TypeScript
+How to Handle Undefined Values in TypeScript

 Optional Chaining in TypeScript